Neutron Star Atmosphere-Ocean Dynamics: Basic Structure

 \subsection{Flows in Magnetohydrodynamic Regime}

 Turbulence is markedly different in the presence of strong magnetic fields, both internal to the fluid $\bfb$ and external to the fluid $\bfB$.
 As already discussed, the coupling between these two fields depends on $\beta_p$.
 Unlike in 2D HD flows, the energy forward cascades in 2D MHD flows---ultimately dissipating at the small scales near $k_\eta$.
-In contrast, in 2D MHD flows, the magnetic potential $a$ (defined by $\bfb = \bfk \times \bfnabla a)$ is the quantity that inverse cascades \citep{iroshnikov1964, kraichnan1965, biskamp1989}.
+In contrast, in 2D MHD flows, the magnetic potential~$a$ (defined by $\bfb = \bfk \times \bfnabla a)$ is the quantity that inverse cascades \citep{iroshnikov1964, kraichnan1965, biskamp1989}.
 For turbulent MHD flows with large magnetic Reynolds numbers, magnetic reconnection can also alter the cascade \citep[e.g.,][]{dong2018}.
 Recall that the total potential ${\cal A}$ ($\equiv \langle\, a^2\, \rangle$) is conserved in the MHD case (see Appendix~\ref{app:mhdswe}).
 The electric current, $j = |\, c/4\pi\,\bfnabla\times\bfb\,|$\, is the MHD analog of $\zeta$ in HD.
 However, the magnetic field (or current) does not couple to the rotation, since the magnetic induction equation does not depend on Coriolis force.
 Therefore, when $\beta_p \lesssim 1$, the resulting vortices do not deform into zonal structures near the equator, as they do when $\beta_p \gg 1$.
 Instead, in the former, flows are expected to ``crystallize'' into a lattice of current spikes (magnetic islands or plasmoids), irrespective of the rotation rate \citep{cho2008a}.
 In this case, the flow pattern actually looks similar to that in Fig.~\ref{fig:slow}, but the pattern is induced by the $\bfb$-field rather than the $\bfv$-field.

 Strongly magnetized neutron stars, such as magnetars, can also have some regions of the atmosphere--ocean that cool down more efficiently due to enhanced heat conduction along the $\bfB$-field lines.
 Hence, temperature variations in the layers are expected near the magnetic poles of the stars, where strong radial field lines are present.
-The magnetic field can also alter the material properties of the Coulomb liquid, changing its freezing point.
-Both effects cause the ocean to freeze \citep[e.g.,][]{heyl1998}.
+This can cause the ocean to freeze \citep[e.g.,][]{heyl1998}.
 Such a configuration would require more complex boundary conditions as well as the layers to be (horizontally) inhomogeneous.
 In this case, the frozen regions can be modeled as solidified ``polar caps''.